 - Change the size of your slide so that it matches your poster size.
 Remember, "SIZE before DESIGN".

 - Download sample poster templates as a starting point.
 These can be found in the upper right corner of this page.

-- Periodically change the zoom of your slide to 100% (lower left corner in PowerPoint2007) so that you can view your fonts and pictures as they will be seen in poster size.
+- Periodically change the zoom of your slide to 100% (lower left corner) so that you can view your fonts and pictures as they will be seen in poster size.

 - If your poster contains any graphics, they should be scanned in at a resolution of at least 200dpi.
 Images of lower resolution or which have been resized will look grainy when printed.
 Graphics embedded in PowerPoint look best from JPG and EMF files.

 - Photos are usually better than clip art, but remember to use copyright-free photos.
 It's best if you take them yourself.

 - If using the WPI Logo, please be sure it is an official logo with the correct dpi.